-We focus on analysis of factors secreted by different types of mammalian cells and systems that can contribute to the development of complex and often incurable diseases, such as metabolic disorders and the inherited complications connected with them.
-We target the entire secretomes of mesenchymal cells during specific processes of differentiation and disease models using state-of-the-art quantitative proteomics, bioinformatics and complementary molecular biology approaches.
-In particular, our research is primarily directed at investigation of the mechanisms underlying the differentiation program of myotubes, adipocytes and osteocytes.
-We utilized the advantages of highly sensitive and accurate methods for quantitative proteomics, such as SILAC combined with conventional molecular biology techniques to delineate entire signaling cascades in space and time and to obtain new insights into the regulation and control of complex cellular processes during the differentiation program of mesenchymal stem cells and other cell types of mesenchymal origin.
-Our ultimate goal is to shed light on the mechanisms underlying major diseases and disorders and the translation of basic research to the development of improved and combinatorial therapies bringing us a step closer to the establishment of personalized medicine.
+Major focus of Irina’s research group is the investigation of communication of cells, tissues and organs that is critical for the maintenance of the entire body homeostasis.
+In particular, we study factors secreted by different types of mammalian cells and systems that can contribute to the development of complex and often incurable diseases, such as metabolic disorders and the inherited complications connected with them.
+We target the entire secretomes of cells during specific processes of differentiation and disease models using state-of-the-art quantitative proteomics, bioinformatics and complementary molecular biology approaches.
+Our research is primarily directed at investigation of the mechanisms underlying the differentiation program of myotubes, adipocytes and osteocytes to obtain new insights into the regulation and control of complex cellular processes during the differentiation program of mesenchymal stem cells.

 Head of research: Associate professor, PhD Irina Kratchmarova